DavidJ-Saving-Time/sqlite-books/README.md

 Genres are stored in `custom_column_2` and listed in the sidebar.
 You can add, rename or delete genres from that list just like shelves and status values.

+## Preferences

+Open `preferences.php` to set the path to your Calibre `metadata.db` file.
+The chosen path is stored in the session so different users can work with separate databases.
+You can also choose to save the path for all users which updates the `preferences.json` file used as the global default.

 ## Adding Your Own Books

 Use `add_physical_book.php` to upload an eBook file directly through the web